 Patents are territorial and can only be enforced in the areas for which they're granted.
 A successful application for a UK patent only gives you protection in the UK.

-To stop the exploitation of your invention outside the UK you need to file for patents in the countries where you want protection.
-Find links to intellectual property offices worldwide on the World Intellectual Property Organization (WIPO) website.
+To stop the exploitation of your invention outside the UK, you will need to file for patents in the countries where you want protection.

 - The European Patent Convention (EPC) and the Patent Co-operation Treaty (PCT) could reduce the actual number of countries in which you need to apply.
-You can read about the PCT on the Intellectual Property Office website.
+To find out more, read GOV.UK's guidance on the PCT.

 - Patent amendments - if you amend your product, you'll want to similarly amend your patent.
 If you hold UK and European patents, you will be able to choose between amending your European patent in the UK or at the EPO.
-You can download a guidance note on post-grant amendment changes under the revised European Patent Convention (EPC 2000) from the Intellectual Property Office website (PDF, 53K).
+You can download a guidance note on post-grant amendment changes under the revised European Patent Convention (PDF, 53K).